Rupok-Koiry/tech-talk-social-platform/readme.md

 npm start
 ```

-The client will be accessible at http://localhost:5176.
+The client will be accessible at http://localhost:3000.

-Thank you for using **Tch Talk**!
+Thank you for using **Tech Talk**!
 Happy Coding!